 At Leiston Primary School we believe in encouraging positive relationships between adults and pupils, and also amongst pupils themselves.
 We wish to give every child ‘a voice’ to share their opinions on their learning, their classroom and school environment and an opportunity to share any concerns they may have.

-The ‘Learning Council’ is made up of two children from each class from Reception to Year 6.
+We have a Learning Council in place with democratically elected members from each class from Reception to Year 6.
 They meet regularly with leadership teams to discuss learning – what is working well, what they enjoy and how it could be even better.
 Matters discussed have been curriculum planning, impact of feedback and Science provision across the school.

 On occasion a wider group of pupils may be sought to support a 'working party' approach alongside other members of the school community such as LAB members, staff and parents.

 March 2023: In recent pupil conversations some of our pupils were quoted as saying...

 'Everyone is welcome at our school - we can learn from different people.' - Year 6 pupil

 'Staff care about us and what us to do well.' - Year 3 pupil

 'Our school is like home; we feel safe and supported.' - Year 4 pupil